stekim/codepath_tipcalc/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+- added a slider menu, usable to navigate to other pages, but just sitting as a credit info page.

 ## Video Walkthrough